Specialised Health, Behind the Scenes. Who is Specialised Health?

 My “favourite” condition to be involved with is anything mental health-related.

 My love for people means I get so much satisfaction using exercise as a means to improve confidence, self-efficacy and the overall mindsets of the people I work with.
-Again, MAGIC!.
+Again, it’s magic in this space.

 Tessa explains one of the ways we use exercise physiology to assist mental health claimants return to work and life: